sam-wright-1/personal-finance-automation/README.md

 # Explaination
 * You will use Google Sheets as your base for your financial data (i.e. your raw data should live here)
-* lib/scripts/google_sheets.py takes the data provided by you (exported from financial sources) and imports it into a main personal finance google sheet (with deduplication handled)
+* lib/scripts/google_sheets.py takes the data provided by you (exported from financial sources) and imports it into a google sheet (with deduplication handled)
-* After your data is updated in google sheets, we use Airbyte to replicate that data to a postgres instance running in a container.
-That way you can use SQL to analyze data, as well as connect it to Superset
+* lib/scripts/transform.py is used by lib/scripts/google_sheets.py and transforms the data that you provide in the imports folder.
+You will most likely have to change this.
+* lib/sql hold all of the sql transformations used to take the raw data that is imported into postgres through Airbyte and turn it into something that Superset can use.
+It also categorizes your spend by description.
+* lib/scripts/airbyte basically is just run when you want to replicate data from google sheets to postgres
+* lib/scripts/run_sql_in_python.py is used to run the scripts in lib/sql in the postgres container
+* lib/main.py puts everything together (takes data from lib/import, compares it to google sheets, inserts data into google sheets, then runs airbyte to push that data to postgres, then runs the sql commands in postgres to transform the data).
+* lib/creds holds credentials to access google sheets through python
+* postgres holds dockerfile for postgres container
 * Data in Postgres is then used in Superset to create financial dashboard.

 # Requirements